pikatchu/closedsource/book/0040-the_voices.md

 Leo stood there, staring at the ground, his pulse still racing.

-Because he wasn’t imagining it.
+Because he wasn't imagining it.

 He had just heard the drones speak.